vtrlx/paper/README.md

-# Paper
+# Parchment

-A text editor for GNOME that is as simple as writing on plain paper.
+A text editor for GNOME that is as simple as writing on parchment.

 ## Features